No props.

 For some people that’s already a great story!

-But once in Cambodia I discovered something.
+It was in Cambodia that I discovered something.

-The big advantage of living in Cambodia is that it can seriously put me in this incredible mood of point-of-view story-telling about the crazy people I have met, the incredible adventures (and misadventures) I have experienced.
+The big advantage of living in Cambodia was that it can seriously put me in this incredible mood of point-of-view story-telling about the crazy people I have met, the incredible adventures (and misadventures) I have experienced.

 Living in Phnom Penh makes my life a goldmine full of fascinating and funny stories, which I love to call my unique brand of observational humor.
 And to which everybody can easily relate to, wherever you are from.